istvanmarton/Dispersion/README.md

 2. The 'amplitude[]' variable is a vector standing for the 'y', and 'z' components of the electric field in atomic units and the shape of the envelope of the intensity.
 3. The 'Polarisation_Phase' gives the phase between the 'y' and 'z' components of the electric field in degrees.
 In case it is $90^\circ$ and the two components of the electric field are the same, the incoming field is circularly (right) polarized.
 4. The 'Wavelength' and 'PulseWidth' are the wavelength in nanometers and FWHM in femtoseconds respectively.
 5. The variable 'iDispersionCounter' corresponds to the number of chirp values, the code will perform calculations.
-To better understand it, the code calculates the maximum value of chirp (max chirp) to avoid calculating with negative frequencies, according to equation \ref{chirp_eq}.
+To better understand it, the code calculates the maximum value of chirp (max chirp) to avoid calculating with negative frequencies, according to equation \@ref{chirp_eq}.
 The code will calculate with $2 \times iDispersionCounter$ values.
 When the 'iDispersionCounter' value is 1, it means, the code will calculate with chirp values (-max chirp, 0, max chirp).
 6. The envelope of the laser pulse can be either 'Gaussian', which means a Gaussian envelope, or 'cosSquare' which means the envelope is a cosine square.

 The code generates two kinds of output files: